angular/angular/modules/angular2/docs/core/01_templates.md

 </table>

 Where:
-* `some-element` Any element which can generate DOM events (or has angular directive which generates the event).
+* `some-element` Any element which can generate DOM events (or has an angular directive which generates the event).
 * `some-event` (escaped with `()` or `bind-`) is the name of the event `some-event`.
 In this case the dash-case is converted into camel-case `someEvent`.
 * `statement` is a valid statement (as defined in section below).

-By default angular only listens to the element on the event, and ignores events which bubble.
+By default, angular only listens to the element on the event, and ignores events which bubble.
 To listen to bubbled events (as in the case of clicking on any child) use the bubble option (`(^event)` or `on-bubble-event`) as shown bellow.